gyrogovernance/science/README.md

 </div>

 ---

+#**🌐 Common Governance Model (CGM)**

+> CGM is a formal deductive system that starts from one axiom and, using gyrogroup geometry, derives the structure of space, time, and conservation relations.
+The same formal machinery applies to information and policy, where it defines measurable alignment.
+The framework produces empirical predictions and operational metrics for AI evaluation.

 ## Introduction

-The Common Governance Model (CGM) presents an axiomatic framework for understanding how structure emerges through recursive alignment.
-As an axiomatic model, CGM begins from a single foundational principle and derives all subsequent structure through logical necessity.
-Each theorem follows inevitably from the axiom, with nothing assumed and everything emerging through recursive self-reference.
+The Common Governance Model (CGM) is a Hilbert-style formal deductive system for fundamental physics and information science.
+As an axiomatic model, CGM begins with a single foundational axiom ("The Source is Common"), derives all subsequent logic through syntactic rules of inference (recursive stage transitions formalized by gyrogroup operations), and interprets the resulting theorems semantically in physical geometry, yielding empirically testable predictions.

+A Hilbert system is a type of formal proof defined as a deductive logic that generates theorems from axioms, typically with modus ponens as the core inference rule (Propositional logic: It can be summarized as "P implies Q. P is true.
+Therefore, Q must also be true.").
+By analogy with linguistic typology, which assigns grammatical roles to participants in events, CGM’s typological structure describes the morphosyntactic alignment of physical reality, where geometric and logical necessity assign topological roles (e.g., symmetries and derivations in space) and relational roles (for example cause and effect), and it extends the same framework to semantic alignment for policy systems.
+Both applications derive from the same formal deductive system: the recursive stage transitions that generate physical laws also generate consensus frameworks.
+In CGM, the object domain of inference is physical reality itself, and different alignment systems in communication (nominative–accusative, ergative–absolutive) preserve the coherence of these role assignments through formal necessity.

-The model demonstrates that three-dimensional space with six degrees of freedom is not an assumption but a logical derivation.
-Time appears as the sequential ordering of recursive operations, encoded by gyration's memory of operation order.
-The mathematical formalism employs gyrogroup and bi-gyrogroup structures following Abraham Ungar's work, providing precise language for tracking transitions from undifferentiated potential to fully structured reality.
+The model axiomatizes physics through formal logic with mathematical and semantic interpretation, deriving three-dimensional space with six degrees of freedom as a logical necessity rather than an assumption.
+Time appears as the sequential ordering of recursive self-referential operations, encoded by gyration’s memory of operation order.
+The mathematical formalism employs gyrogroup and bi-gyrogroup structures following Abraham Ungar’s work, providing precise language for tracking transitions from undifferentiated potential to fully structured reality.
+In information and political science, CGM reframes alignment from an empirical matter of shared intention to a coherent semantic grammar, where geometric and logical necessity lead to common consensus.

-Recent developments have extended CGM to define quantum gravity as the geometric invariant Q_G = 4π, representing the complete solid angle required for coherent observation.
-This framework derives fundamental physical constants from pure geometric principles, including the fine-structure constant α to experimental precision (0.043 ppb) and predicts characteristic energy scales through recursive polygon methods.
-The unified picture reveals physics as the necessary geometry for self-coherent observation.
+> Building on the tradition established by Noether's derivation of conservation principles from symmetry (1918), Kolmogorov's axiomatization of probability theory (1933), and Wightman's axiomatic quantum field theory (1950s), CGM extends the program to fundamental spacetime structure itself.
+Examples of derived predictions include the quantum gravity invariant Q_G = 4π (representing the complete solid angle for coherent observation), a quantitative estimate of the fine-structure constant matching experimental precision to 43 parts per billion, neutrino mass scale, and a hierarchy of energy scales consistent with observed physics.
+As a complete axiomatization of physics from a single foundational principle, CGM addresses the core challenge of Hilbert's sixth problem: rigorous and satisfactory logical investigation of the axioms of mathematical physics.

 ---